florianschanda/miss_hit/README.md

 * Classdef blocks (e.g. `foo uint8` is not lexed as command form, but correctly as two identifiers).

+* Block comments (with all the unspecified weirdness of nesting them or including text on the same line).

 The notable missing features can be found in our [lexer issues](https://github.com/florianschanda/miss_hit/issues?q=is%3Aopen+is%3Aissue+label%3A%22component%3A+lexer%22).

 ### Parser